caseyszilagyi/Breakout-Game/doc/PLAN.md

 - I also think I will add blocks that take multiple hits to be destroyed, because it adds to the difficulty of the game substantially

 - I would also like to have blocks with power ups built in, that way the user can plan their gameplay a little more.
-The blocks would show what powerup they had.
+The blocks would show what powerup they have.

-- Blocks that when destroyed, destroy all the blocks in the same column/row (not sure which)
+- Blocks that when destroyed, destroy all the blocks in the same column/row (not sure which, maybe both?
+Depends on the level)

 ## Power-up Ideas
 - An upgrade/downgrade paddle size powerup.